 |Common Ratio of Cash in Hand||=||——||=||20%|

-Thus, one can interpret that firm X maintains lesser cash in hand than Y. Going one step further, X manages with less cash in hand and therefore effectively using financial resources and saving on interest costs.
+Thus, one can interpret that firm X maintains lesser cash in hand than Y. Going one step further, X manages with less cash in hand and therefore effectively uses financial resources and saves on interest costs.
 If X and Y are in the same industry, Y can think of improving in the respect of Cash Utilization.
-Thus, using common size financial statements, one can compare the performance of two companies.
+Thus, using common-size financial statements, one can compare the performance of two companies.

 Limitations of Common Sized Financial Statements

 - Different firms may adopt different accounting practices.
 In that case, the common ratios may not be directly comparable.
 In that case, adjustments will have to be made in order to compare the common ratios.